calledit/termkit/README.md

 # WebKit based browser for the terminal.
-Based on nodejs, chrome-remote-interface, and blessed I believe that chrome-remote-interface requires node v8.
+Based on nodejs, chrome-remote-interface, and blessed
-Some of the newer features of "Chrome DevTools Protocol" are used.
-Chrome v64 has been proven to work.

 To enter a new url press the urlbar with your mouse scroll with your mouse scroll wheel or pgup and pgdown